solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 // https://github.com/switchboard-xyz/sbv2-solana/blob/0b5e0911a1851f9ca37042e6ff88db4cd840067b/rust/switchboard-solana/src/oracle_program/accounts/aggregator.rs#L60

 pub struct AggregatorAccountData {
-    /// Name of the aggregator to store onchain. pub name: [u8; 32],
+    /// Name of the aggregator to store on-chain. pub name: [u8; 32],
-    ...
-    ...
+    /// Metadata of the aggregator to store on-chain. pub metadata: [u8; 128],
+    /// Reserved.
+    pub _reserved1: [u8; 32],
     /// Pubkey of the queue the aggregator belongs to. pub queue_pubkey: Pubkey,
-    ...
+    /// CONFIGS
+    /// Number of oracles assigned to an update request. pub oracle_request_batch_size: u32,
     /// Minimum number of oracle responses required before a round is validated. pub min_oracle_results: u32,
     /// Minimum number of job results before an oracle accepts a result. pub min_job_results: u32,
     /// Minimum number of seconds required between aggregator rounds. pub min_update_delay_seconds: u32,
-    ...
+    /// Unix timestamp for which no feed update will occur before. pub start_after: i64,
     /// Change percentage required between a previous round and the current round.
 If variance percentage is not met, reject new oracle responses. pub variance_threshold: SwitchboardDecimal,
-    ...
+    /// Number of seconds for which, even if the variance threshold is not passed, accept new responses from oracles. pub force_report_period: i64,
+    /// Timestamp when the feed is no longer needed. pub expiration: i64,
+    //
+    /// Counter for the number of consecutive failures before a feed is removed from a queue.
+If set to 0, failed feeds will remain on the queue. pub consecutive_failure_count: u64,
+    /// Timestamp when the next update request will be available. pub next_allowed_update_time: i64,
+    /// Flag for whether an aggregators configuration is locked for editing. pub is_locked: bool,
+    /// Optional, public key of the crank the aggregator is currently using.
+Event based feeds do not need a crank. pub crank_pubkey: Pubkey,
-    /// Latest confirmed update request result that has been accepted as valid.
-This is where you will find the data you are requesting in latest_confirmed_round.result pub latest_confirmed_round: AggregatorRound,
+    /// Latest confirmed update request result that has been accepted as valid. pub latest_confirmed_round: AggregatorRound,
-    ...
+    /// Oracle results from the current round of update request that has not been accepted as valid yet. pub current_round: AggregatorRound,
+    /// List of public keys containing the job definitions for how data is sourced off-chain by oracles. pub job_pubkeys_data: [Pubkey; 16],
+    /// Used to protect against malicious RPC nodes providing incorrect task definitions to oracles before fulfillment. pub job_hashes: [Hash; 16],
+    /// Number of jobs assigned to an oracle. pub job_pubkeys_size: u32,
+    /// Used to protect against malicious RPC nodes providing incorrect task definitions to oracles before fulfillment. pub jobs_checksum: [u8; 32],
+    //
+    /// The account delegated as the authority for making account changes. pub authority: Pubkey,
+    /// Optional, public key of a history buffer account storing the last N accepted results and their timestamps. pub history_buffer: Pubkey,
-    /// The previous confirmed round result. pub previous_confirmed_round_result: SwitchboardDecimal,
+    /// The previous confirmed round result.
+    pub previous_confirmed_round_result: SwitchboardDecimal,
     /// The slot when the previous confirmed round was opened. pub previous_confirmed_round_slot: u64,
-    ...
+    /// 	Whether an aggregator is permitted to join a crank. pub disable_crank: bool,
+    /// Job weights used for the weighted median of the aggregator's assigned job accounts. pub job_weights: [u8; 16],
+    /// Unix timestamp when the feed was created. pub creation_timestamp: i64,
+    /// Use sliding windoe or round based resolution
+    /// NOTE: This changes result propogation in latest_round_result pub resolution_mode: AggregatorResolutionMode,
+    /// Reserved for future info.
+    pub _ebuf: [u8; 138],
 }

 ```

-You can view the full code for this data structure in the
+You can view the entire code for this data structure in the
 [Switchboard program here](https://github.com/switchboard-xyz/sbv2-solana/blob/0b5e0911a1851f9ca37042e6ff88db4cd840067b/rust/switchboard-solana/src/oracle_program/accounts/aggregator.rs#L60).

-Some relevant fields and configurations on the `AggregatorAccountData` type are:
+Some relevant fields and configurations you should consider on the `AggregatorAccountData` type are:

-- `min_oracle_results` - Minimum number of oracle responses required before a
-  round is validated.
+- `min_oracle_results` - This is the minimum number of oracle responses required before a round is validated.
-- `min_job_results` - Minimum number of job results before an oracle accepts a
+- `min_job_results` - This is the minimum number of job results before an oracle accepts a
  result.
-- `variance_threshold` - Change the percentage required for a previous round and
-  the current round.
+- `variance_threshold` - This changes the percentage required for a previous round and the current round.
 If the variance percentage is not met, reject new Oracle
  responses.
-- `latest_confirmed_round` - The latest confirmed update request result that has
-  been accepted as valid.
-This is where you will find the data of the feed in
+- `latest_confirmed_round` - This is the latest confirmed update request result that has been accepted as valid.
+This is where you will find the data of the feed in `latest_confirmed_round.result`.
-  `latest_confirmed_round.result`
-- `min_update_delay_seconds` - Minimum number of seconds required between
+- `min_update_delay_seconds` - This is the minimum number of seconds required between aggregator rounds.
-  aggregator rounds.

 The first three configs listed above are directly related to the accuracy and
 reliability of a data feed.